 If you rarely sync your device, then the space these logs take up can potentially be significant.
 Unfortunately, the only way we know how to remove these logs is by performing a sync with iTunes.

 How to prevent Apple from receiving your Diagnostic & Usage Data

 Apple likes to view the diagnostic logs generated by your device in order to troubleshoot problems, track trends, and provide a better overall user experience.
 Although none of the data is said to identify you personally, if you don’t feel comfortable letting Apple in on what your device is doing, you can easily disable the Automatic Send option via the Settings app.

-To do so, go to Settings > Privacy > Diagnostics & Usage.
+To do so, go to Settings > Privacy > Analytics.

-Once there, tap on the option that says Don’t Send.
-This will prevent Apple receiving any of the daily diagnostic and usage data that your device generates.
+Once there, disable the option that says Share iPhone & Watch Analytics (it would simply say Share iPhone Analytics if you don’t have an Apple Watch).
+This will prevent Apple from receiving any of the daily diagnostic and usage data that your device generates.

 How to disable your location in the Diagnostic & Usage Data